Character Sheaves on Tori over Local Fields: Introduction

 \end{theorem} A priori, the right hand side above seems to depend on the choice of the finite Galois extension $\E/\K$ which splits $T$.
 However, it is easy to see using the transfer isomorphisms that the right hand side of (\ref{eq:pi_1computation}) is independent of the choice of $\E$.
 A more precise form of this result is stated and proved as Theorem \ref{thm:fundamentalgroup} in \S\ref{sec:pfmain1}.

 We now fix a prime number $\ell$ invertible in the residue field $k$.
 Our next goal is to study the multiplicative $\ql$-local systems, or character sheaves, on $L^+T$ and to establish a Langlands type correspondence for them.
-Multiplicative $\ql$-local systems on a connected commutative pro-algebraic group $G$ over $k$ are given by continuous characters
+Multiplicative $\ql$-local systems on a connected commutative pro-algebraic group $G$ over $k$ are in a natural bijection with continuous characters (see Section \ref{sec:CSonCCG} for more)

-of the fundamental group $\pi_1(G)$, where we work with the $\ell$-adic topology on $\ql^\times$.
-Since $\pi_1(G)$ is profinite, so in particular compact, it is well known that such continuous $\ell$-adic characters factor through $F^\times\subset\mql$ for some finite extension $F/\Q_{\ell}$.
+of the Serre fundamental group $\pi_1(G)$, where we work with the $\ell$-adic topology on $\ql^\times$.
 We will use either of the notations below: to denote the abelian group of multiplicative $\ql$-local systems on any connected commutative pro-algebraic group $G$ defined over any algebraically closed field $k$.
 In particular, we are interested in studying the abelian group $\CS(L^+T)$.

 Let us now describe the inertial $\ql$-Langlands parameters which form the other side of the Langlands correspondence for character sheaves on $L^+T$.
 Let $\dt$ denote the (split) dual torus defined over $\Z$.
 The absolute Galois group $\gal_{\K}$ acts on $\dt$ via the finite quotient $\gal_{\K}\twoheadrightarrow\gal(\E/\K)$.
 Consider the semi-direct product